Home

 This care sheet will be centered around the specific type known as the blaptica dubia (or orange spotted).

+Why These bugs instead of crickets, or live meal worms or silkworms?
 Well, roaches -at least this type- have very little smell they can't climb smooth surfaces, they make very little noise, they can't jump, they are more nutritious than crickets, with a higher protein level, and some say are easier to care for.

 The blaptica dubia will live one to two years if cared for properly.
 Adults can reach a size of 2 inches long.
 They are very easy to sex, as the males have distinct wings -although they are not able to fly.